2,458 texts in Legends of the Jews (Ginzberg)

 The Torah tells us that Rebekah, knowing what was right and divinely inspired, took matters into her own hands to make sure that Jacob, not Esau, received Isaac’s blessing.
 But tha...

-We often think of his blindness as a simple physical ailment, a consequence of old age perhaps.
+His blindness is often remembered as a simple physical ailment, a consequence of old age perhaps.
 But the legends, oh, they tell a different story.
-According to Legends of the Jews, ...
+According to Legends of the Jews...

 Isaac, son of Abraham, certainly did.
-The text tells us that as Isaac neared the age his mother Sarah had reached when she passed – 123 years old – he began to contemplate his own ...
+As Isaac neared the age his mother Sarah had reached when she passed – 123 years old – he began to contemplate his own mortality.
+It’s a natur...

 Even as Esau spoke respectfully to his father, a darkness lurked within him, a hidden desire for Isaac's end.
 It’s a chilling thought, isn't it?
 To harbor such feelings while outwa...